esheldon/nsim/config/README.md

                 images.
 Mabye noise part is cancelling because it is not coherent because I'm using the same noise
             - record the noshear too
+            - if we do not match noise but do many realizations then we can trust the mean additive I suppose

     - trying to figure out why additive not accounted for in some sims